-The Board of Directors ("Board") acknowledges the importance of maintaining a sound system of internal controls to safeguard shareholders' investments and the Group's assets.
-The Board is pleased to outline the state of internal control of the Group for the financial year ended 31 December 2014 pursuant to Paragraph 15.26 (b) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
+The Board of Directors ("Board") acknowledges the importance of maintaining a sound system of risk management and internal controls to safeguard shareholders' investments and the Group's assets.
+The Board is pleased to outline the state of risk management and internal control of the Group for the financial year ended 31 December 2015 pursuant to Paragraph 15.26 (b) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.